A.X.E.: Judgment Day: Prelude

-After receiving votes from the Uni-Mind upon being revived, Thanos successfully takes over the title of Prime Eternal and kills his uncle, Zuras, for revenge; he then murders Druig to prevent any memory of his weakness.
+After receiving votes from the Uni-Mind, Thanos successfully takes over the title of Prime Eternal and kills his uncle Zuras in revenge; he then murders Druig to prevent any memory of his weakness.

-Thanos requires the newly- resurrected Druig's help in replacing his old body.
-During his research into his parentage and Deviant heritage, Thanos visits his grand-uncle Uranos, who is imprisoned in the Exclusion, and questions him about the Machine, an artificial intelligence that is bound to and oversees Earth.
-Uranos tells Thanos and Druig a story about the Eternals' three moral principles: protecting Celestials, protecting the Machine, and correcting excess deviation.
-Millennia ago, Uranos argued with Kronos and Oceanus about the three principles and decided that eradicating all Deviants and humans, and imprisoning Celestials would provide benefit for all Eternals, tactics his brothers opposed.
-His genocide of Deviants caused a catastrophic civil war, resulting in 600,000 years of imprisonment, along with Druig's betrayal.
-After Druig departs, Uranos secretly gives Thanos the imprint key, an armory that allows him to access Uranos' fail-safe into destroying the Machine.
+While researching his parentage and Deviant heritage, Thanos visits his grand-uncle Uranos, who is imprisoned in the Exclusion, and questions him about the Machine, an artificial intelligence that is bound to and oversees Earth.
+Uranos tells Thanos and Druig about the Eternals' three moral principles: protecting Celestials, protecting the Machine, and correcting excess deviation.
+Millennia ago, Uranos argued with Kronos and Oceanus about the three principles and decided that eradicating all Deviants and humans and imprisoning Celestials would provide benefit for all Eternals, tactics his brothers opposed.
+His genocide of Deviants caused a civil war, resulting in 600,000 years of imprisonment, along with Druig's betrayal.
+After Druig departs, Uranos secretly gives Thanos the imprint key, an armory that allows him to access Uranos' fail-safe to destroy the Machine.

-Ikaris, Thena, Sprite, Sersi, and Kingo are shocked to learn that the Machine not only resurrects the Eternals, but also consumes human life.
-It had also felt distrustful of the Eternals' society.
-They discover that the Deviants of Lemuria had been mutated uncontrollably from their unstable genes and the Eternals were forced to activate their Excess Deviation to kill them.
-After acknowledging Thanos' half-Deviant heritage, the Eternals decide to investigate why the Celestials created both them and the Deviants.
-With Phastos captured by Thanos, the Eternals visit Ajak and Makkari in Celestia and plan to break into the Avengers' headquarters and question the Celestial ghost known as the Progenitor.